douglaz/psl/Releasing-a-New-Stable-Version.md

 A release is a single commit that increments the software's version number to a stable version number and does nothing else.
 So, before you release a version, make sure all your changes are committed and pushed, and the code is in the state in which you want to release it.
 Make sure the [[copyright notices | Changing the Copyright Notice]] are up to date.

 ## Test the Code
 Remember to test the code and double check it is ready for release.
+To complete a release build, you will need all dependencies used by PSL even if not used by your changes, for example the [[MOSEK add-on | MOSEK-add-on]].
 Make sure there are no errors or bugs.

 1. Install the code.
 (Run `mvn clean -P release` and `mvn install -P release`.)
 1. [[Install and run the examples | Installing examples]].